morays-community/morays-doc/docs/source/nemo.getting_started.rst

     make -f TopMakefileOasis3 pyoasis

-.. note :: Since NEMO will use OASIS, we will compile it with the OASIS_v5.0 dynamic libraries.
-No real difficulties here, just keep in mind where OASIS_v5.0 libraries are stored.
+.. note :: In the following, we will compile NEMO with OASIS.
+Just keep in mind where OASIS_v5.0 dynamic libraries are stored.
 Let's assume for the tutorial that they are at this location:

     .. code-block :: bash